 - DataHawk provides you with in-depth market research of the products that are ranking for that Keyword on Amazon through Key Performance Indicators (KPIs) such as their Average and Median Price, Number of Reviews, and Rating.
 Maximum, Minimum, Low Quartile (lowest 25% percentile), and High Quartile data are also presented.
 Beyond giving such market research on a broad basis, DataHawk allows you to see how those KPIs vary by page as well, which is tremendously helpful as you crawl your way from low ranking pages to page 1 - and believe me, the differences can be gigantic.

 - DataHawk also allows you to browse through the 200-300 products that usually index in the first 20 browsable pages of an Amazon search query, quickly and easily by using instant filters on desired ranges of Price, Number of Reviews, and Rating, sorting the results on an ascending or descending order, and applying tags or labels.
 If you're interested in monitoring a competing product in detail, you can elect to track it and its performance will be collected on a daily basis by our tool.
 Tracking a product with DataHawk notably allows you to follow its Keywords rankings and changes in its KPIs (Price, Reviews, Rating, Best Sellers Rank) while getting an estimate of its Monthly Sales.
+You can leverage DataHawk's Amazon sales dashboard to have your numbers on your tips.

 Mapping out your competitive landscape and knowing it by heart is only that way that you will be well-armed to best position your product.